ama2012/teaching_assistant_robot/lessons/physics/year_1_chapter_34_the_big_bang.md

 - Scientists call this single zone the singularity.
 - Within a single moment this intensely hot singularity expanded rapidly.
 This is the Big Bang.

-- Timeline
+Timeline
- 13.8 billion years ago : The Big Bang.
+- - 13.8 billion years ago : The Big Bang.
- A few seconds later : Birth of subatomic particles.
+- - A few seconds later : Birth of subatomic particles.
- 380 thousand years later : Electrons and nuclei pulled together by gravity to create atoms.
+- - 380 thousand years later : Electrons and nuclei pulled together by gravity to create atoms.
 The Dark Ages.
- 300 million years later : Stars start to form.
+- - 300 million years later : Stars start to form.
- 1 billion years later : Galaxies start to form.
+- - 1 billion years later : Galaxies start to form.
- 9 billion years later : The solar system forms.
+- - 9 billion years later : The solar system forms.

 - After the Big Bang, the universe started to cool as it expanded.
 - The cooler temperature allowed forces to exist, gravity was one of them.